suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 IANA is requested to:

+* allocate CBOR tag 48 in the CBOR Tags registry for the SUIT Envelope.
-* allocate a CBOR tag for the SUIT Envelope and another for the SUIT Manifest.
+* allocate CBOR tag 480 in the CBOR Tags registry for the SUIT Manifest.
-* allocate a media type for suit: application/suit-envelope
+* allocate media type application/suit-envelope in the Media Types registry.
-* setup several registries as described below
+* setup several registries as described below.

 IANA is requested to setup a registry for SUIT manifests.
 Several registries defined in the subsections below need to be created.